ortheast Regional Honors Council

 Academic Panel Presentations

-Academic panel presentations give students the opportunity to share their research findings from any discipline on a panel with 2-3 other students who share similar research topics.
+Academic panel presentations give students the opportunity to share their research findings from any discipline on a panel with up to three other students who share similar research topics.
 Students are encouraged to present dynamically on their topic, and if reading a paper, to engage their audience through eye contact and, where useful, visual illustrations.
-Technology will be available to support a slide-show or other visual aids.
-Q&A time will be allotted either after each presenter or after all have presented.
-Students must identify the appropriate strand, listed below:
+Technology will be available to support a slideshow or other visual aids.
+Q&A time will be allotted.
+Students must identify the disciplinary track that best reflects their research topic.

 Poster Presentations

-Academic poster presentations are an excellent way to showcase research and findings to a roving audience.
+Academic poster presentations are an excellent way to showcase research and findings to a dynamic audience.
 Students present their research on a tri-fold poster board, measuring 48×36 inches.
-During the session, presenters will discuss their research and findings with that roving audience of individuals or small groups.
+During the session, presenters will discuss their research and findings with a roving audience of individuals or small groups.
 Presentations from all disciplines are welcome.
-Students must identify the appropriate strand, listed below:
+Students must identify the disciplinary track that best reflects their research topic.

 Roundtable Presentations